Maken X: Maken Shao: Demon Sword

 Maken Shao: Demon Sword, known in Japan simply as Maken Shao, (Note: (魔剣爻)) was developed by Atlus for the PlayStation 2.
 Okada, Hashino and Kaneko returned to their respective roles.
 The additional CGI segments were created by Polygon Magic.
 While the basic gameplay and the original plot were carried over, several adjustments were made.
 The biggest change was a shift from a first-person to a third-person perspective; this was done due to a recurring problem with Japanese gamers dubbed "3D sickness", where people became motion sick when playing first-person games.
 Another improvement was the sound environment, which made full use of Dolby Surround software.
 The title's added "爻" character, an archaic Chinese symbol, was used as it represented two "X" characters, showing the game's status as an evolved version of Maken X. Meguro returned to compose for Maken Shao, remixing many paces and adding additional musical elements.

 Maken Shao was first announced in February 2001.
 Prior to its official announcement, there was speculation that it was a sequel to the original game.
 Maken Shao was published by Atlus in Japan on June 7, 2001.
 It came with both standard and limited editions, with the limited edition having exclusive cover art.
 A mini-album of new and remixed music from Maken Shao, titled Maken Shao Mini Soundtrack and released alongside the original album's iTunes release to celebrate the game's tenth anniversary.

 For its European release, DC Studios both converted Maken Shao to PAL region hardware, and localized the game into English.
 It was published as Maken Shao: Demon Sword by Midas Interactive Entertainment on June 27, 2003.
 This version was later re-released by Midas Interactive Entertainment on the European PlayStation Network on February 27, 2013, as a PlayStation Classic title.

 Adaptations

-A manga adaptation written and illustrated by Q Hayashida was released between January 2000 and November 2001 by Kodansha.
+A manga adaptation written and illustrated by Q Hayashida was serialized from 1999 to 2001 in Kodansha's Monthly Magazine Z and collected into three volumes released from January 21, 2000, to November 22, 2001.
 Titled Maken X: Another, the story followed a similar path to the original game.
-The manga was collected into two volumes and released under the title Maken X: Another Jack by Enterbrain on December 25, 2008.
+The manga was re-released in two volumes under the title Maken X: Another Jack by Enterbrain on December 25, 2008.
 A comic anthology was published by Kodansha in March 2000.
 A novelization titled Maken X: After Strange Days, written by Akira Kabuki and published by ASCII Media Works, was released in April 2000.